ciandevelops/google-homepage/README.md

 This is my first "The Odin Project" project.
-It is the recreate the Google Homepage.
+In this I will recreate the Google Homepage.
 I will be using HTML and CSS only.